-We can visualise the feature map $\Phi$ as an elastic or virtual net with a grid like topology.
+The feature map $\Phi$ can be visualized as an elastic or virtual net with grid like topology.
 Each output node can be represented in the input space at coordinates given by their weights.
-Then if the neighbouring nodes in output space have their corresponding points in input space connected together, the resulting image of the output grid reveals directly the topological ordering at each stage of the network training.
+Then, if the neighbouring nodes in output space have their corresponding points in input space connected together, the resulting image of the output grid reveals directly the topological ordering at each stage of the network training.